brianrackle/brianrackle.github.io/_posts/2014-10-19-the-iterator-iterator.md

 author: brian
 ---

-So I was recently thinking about the tedious process of writing and iterating for loop and why there is no functionality to retrieve an iterator with a range-based for loop.
+So I was recently thinking about the tedious process of an iterating for loop and why there is no functionality to retrieve an iterator with a range-based for loop.
 The range-based for loop was a hugely popular addition to C++, however it is limited to only returning dereferenced iterators.
 I don't think I need to convince anyone of why one would need an iterator rather than a dereferenced iterator, there are plenty of use cases to warrant such a loop.
 The issue here is that to iterate over a range using a classic for loop takes quite a lot of characters, even with the wonderful `auto it` that C++11 provides.

 ## The Problem